Why Toronto is a Runner's Paradise 🏃

 - Protect extremities: Thermal gloves, ear warmers, wool socks

-- Watch for ice: Especially on bridges, shaded areas, and early mornings
+- Watch for ice: Especially on bridges, shaded areas, early mornings

 - Shorten your stride: Smaller steps = better traction

-- Consider YakTrax: Slip-on traction devices for icy conditions
+- Consider YakTrax: Slip-on traction for icy days

 Spring Running (April - May)

-- Dress in layers: Mornings are cold, afternoons warm up fast
+- Dress in layers: Mornings cold, afternoons warm

 - Watch for mud: Ravine trails get soggy — trail shoes help